nsilicani/gcp-mcp/README.md

+# IMPORTANT
+This is a fork by [google-cloud-mcp](https://github.com/krzko/google-cloud-mcp).
+My contribution is just:
+- Streamable HTTP transport support
+- Dockerfile updating
+- `deploy.sh` script to deploy to Google Cloud Run

 # Google Cloud MCP Server

 A Model Context Protocol server that connects to Google Cloud services to provide context and tools for interacting with your Google Cloud resources.